DanielaFMV/DanielaFMV/README.md

 - **Frontend Development** — Creating intuitive user experiences with modern web technologies
 - **Full Stack Integration** — Connecting the pieces to deliver complete solutions

 ---

-## 💻 Tech Stack

-**Languages:** Python, JavaScript, HTML, CSS
-**Backend:** Django, Flask, FastAPI
-**Frontend:** React, Vue.js
-**Databases:** PostgreSQL, MySQL, MongoDB
-**Tools:** Git, Docker, VS Code, Postman

----

 ## 🚀 What I'm Working On

-I'm actively building projects that challenge me to apply and refine my fullstack skills.
+I'm actively learning how to build projects that challenge me to apply and refine my fullstack skills.
 You'll find a mix of learning projects, experiments, and real-world applications in my repositories.
 Each one represents a step forward in my development journey.

 ---